 Stem clamp design is one of the most important factors when it comes to bicycle performance.
 The more sturdy and stiff the stem clamp is, the less you need to worry about cramps setting in.

-A good stem clamp will have a strong metal frame that is able to hold the stem in place securely without causing any pain or discomfort.
+A good stem clamp will have a strong metal frame that can hold the stem in place securely without causing any pain or discomfort.
 You should also look for a stem clamp that can be easily tightened and undone, so you can make quick adjustments if needed.

 Additionally, make sure that the handlebar clamp diameter has enough room to accommodate different stem sizes.
 If your item is on the wider side, opt for a clamp with a larger opening.